ejuju/poc-go-music/readme.md

-# Making music in Go
+# POC: Making music in Go

-In order to produce music with our Go code, we need the following:
+In order to produce music in pure Go code, we need the following:
 - An oscillator (like a sine wave that will produce sound at a certain frequency)
 - A way to turn the continuous oscillator signal into audio frames
 - A way to interpret these audio frames and play them on a speaker